EU Licensed4.8/5

 Frequently Asked Questions

-How long does Dianette take to improve acne?
+How long does Dianette take to clear acne?

-Can I use Dianette purely as a contraceptive pill?
+Can I use Dianette as my regular contraceptive?

 Dr. Ross Elledge